Bullfrog098/osu-tools-setup/README.md

 *NOTE: This is for Windows only*

-*if anyone can figure out a way to download a git repo with the .git folder still in it without using nodegit lemme know since some people have to download like 600mb+ worth of stuff for nodegit*
+~~*if anyone can figure out a way to download a git repo with the .git folder still in it without using nodegit lemme know since some people have to download like 600mb+ worth of stuff for nodegit*~~
+Ima just force you guys to install git cli if you didn't already have it :)

 My Discord: Bullfrog098#7886